systematic-magic/aop/text.rst

 	- Check that title is formatted in bold and colored in black.

+11.3 Check the format of figure description text.
+Description text should be present, if figure has pannels.
+Otherwise description is optional.

 - Check whether figure has pannels:

 + If there are no pannels, then check that figure description text follows figure title.
 Check that description text is formatted in plain text and colored in black.

 	|
 	| For example:
 	|
 	| **Figure 4: Calibration results.** Heat map of the difference of s-OS MIRI and l-OS MIRI for all the proteins and parameters after calibration.

 + If there are pannels, then there should be description text for each of the pannels.
 Description text for each of the pannels should be preceeded by pannel letter and period.
 Pannle letter should be formatted in bold and colored in black.

 	|
 	| Allowed options:
 	|
 	| **Figure 2: RPPA data and model pathways.** **A.** RPPA data proteins ratio of s-OS patient vs l-OS patient. **B.** Protein pathways used in the computational analysis: violet nodes are new nodes added to the previous model [9] using RPPA data.